bazurbat/jagen/doc/Manual.md

 package: build stages, type, location of source directory and so on.
 Rules with the same name are considered as belonging to the same package but evaluated independently at the point of reference.
-So, mentioning the package in the "requires" list of a package which has template and config will produce different result from standalone "package" declaration.
+So, mentioning the package in the "requires" list of a package which has config will produce different result from standalone "package" declaration.
 Also order of rules matters, both in the rules file and across layers.
 See the `package` function in `src/Package.lua` file for complete information about evaluation logic.

 Package dependencies and build commands are written to `build.ninja` file in the `build` directory, additional package specific environment goes into